noheton/shepard/CONTRIBUTING.md

 ### Fullstack Development Environment

 - Follow the installation and configuration instructions for both front- and backend
-- Make sure the `.env` files for front- and backend are available with correct values
+- Make sure the `.env` files for front- and backend are available with correct values (see `.env.example` in the folders)
 - install Docker and Docker Compose (alternatively Podman and Podman Compose)
 - Run `docker compose -f backend/docker-compose.headless.yml up` (alternatively `podman compose ...`)
 - Run backend & frontend using `npm run start:dev`